My Rules for Writing

 -

-If it’s a longer break only read the last writing session before writing.
+For a longer break, only read the last writing session before continuing.

 -